 So what does this actually tell us?
 Research to date cannot prove that inflammation causes depression, we simply know that there is an association.
 More research is planned to try and understand this relationship further.

 Edward Bullmore, professor of Psychiatry at The University of Cambridge has written a book on the subject entitled, The Inflamed Mind, in which he explores this intriguing relationship.
 He writes, “we could be on the cusp of a revolution, I might be wrong.
-But I think it has already begun.”
+But I think it has already begun.”7

 Whilst we are waiting for more research to be carried out, our take-away message is that finding ways to re-balance inflammation is good news for so many aspects of your health, not just your mood, so it makes sense to do it anyway.
-Find out more about how to re-balance inflammation here.
+Find out more on how to re-balance inflammation here.

 1. Soledad Cepeda, M, Stang P et al. (2016) Depression is associated with high levels of C-Reactive Protein and low levels of fractionated exhaled nitric oxide: results from the 2007-2012 National Health and Nutrition Examination Surveys.
 J Clin Psychiatry.
 1666-71.

 2. Kohler O, Benros ME.
 Effect of anti-inflammatory treatment on depression, depressive symptoms, and adverse effects: a systematic review and meta-analysis of randomized clinical trials.
 JAMA Psychiatry 2014 Dec 1; 71(12):1381-91